richardoyelabi/richardoyelabi/README.md

-- 👋 Hi, I’m Richard, a super tech-savvy digital marketer.
-By extension, I'll engineer the perfect digital product; try me.
+- 👋 Hi, I’m Richard, a digital marketer and software engineer.
 - 👀 I geek out over anything tech or science.
 - 💞️ We should be friends.
 You'll love me.
 - 📫 P.S.
 If you use WhatsApp, you should drop me a hi at +2347054043588.
 I post the latest happenings in science and tech as status updates.